leonardocasini/ContactManager/README.md

  * name
  * surname
  * email
- * notes: field text where make some annotatiom
+ * notes: field text where make some annotation.

-This module create a databasse save.p where the user can store the contact.
-ContactList is made by an array of element
+This module create a database save.p where the user can store an array of contact.

 ```